HSLdevcom/jore4-ui/README.md

 ### Separate database in local e2e tests

 - Running e2e tests using a separate database requires additional instances of the `hasura`, `timetablesapi` and `testdb` containers.
-These are started by default by the `start-dependencies.sh` script.
+These are started by default by the `development.sh start:deps` script.
 - Routing of requests in e2e test execution is handled in the following files: `jore4-ui/test-db-manager/src/hasuraApi.ts`, `jore4-ui/test-db-manager/src/config.ts`, `jore4-ui/cypress/support/commands.ts`, `nginx.conf`

 During e2e test execution Cypress assigns a value to `x-Environment` header value based on the envrionment variables `CI` and `CYPRESS`.
 The `CYPRESS` environment variable is set to `true` in the repository's root's `package.json` in the `yarn` commands where Cypress is invoked.
 The `CI` environment variable is `true` automatically in Github CI and `undefined` in the local environment.
 In `docker-compose.custom.yml` the `HASURA_URL` environment value is set to point to the Hasura URL that the locally running UI is using to enable routing of the requests based on the `x-Environment` header value.